Search by Keyword

 Apparently continuing the premise of the song being about a “fantasy doctor,” The Beatles describe him as having his practice in Britain instead of New York.
 They sing, “My friend works for the National Health,” meaning the National Health Service, the publicly funded health care system in the United Kingdom.
 Since British residents don’t have to pay for health care, John and Paul explain that you “don’t pay money just to see yourself with Doctor Robert.”
 For instance, the round lens glasses that John was seen wearing publicly later in 1966 and onward were standard National Health issues, provided at no cost for those needing glasses in Britain.

 About seven weeks before Britain got to hear the song, “Dr. Robert” appeared on the Capitol album “Yesterday…And Today,” which was released on June 20th, 1966.
 Recorded only ten months before the song it precedes on this album, namely the monumental classic “Yesterday,” the differences in style between the two tracks appear as if the former was produced many years later.
 Such was the quick progression The Beatles were moving in.
 "Yesterday...And Today" was then released on January 21st, 2014, as an individual compact disc, both the mono and stereo versions of the album being included on a single CD.
+This release features the original mono mix of the song as contained on the vinyl release, but they sadly included the later British stereo mix instead of what Capitol was delivered back in 1966.
 Incidentally, this release featured both the "trunk" cover and the "butcher" cover.

 Sometime in 1967, Capitol released Beatles music on a brand new but short-lived format called "Playtapes."
 These tape cartidges did not have the capability to include entire albums, so two truncated four-song versions of "Yesterday...And Today" were released in this portable format, "Dr. Robert" being on one of these.
 These "Playtapes" are highly collectable today.